leonism/Breast-Cancer/README.md

 Picture this: were gathering our data around the DJ booth, grouping it by the soothing sounds of `doctor_name` and the electrifying beats of `class`.
 Then, we crank up the volume with the aggregation function, counting up the hits in each group.
 Its like taking our dataset to a cool underground club, where every combination of doctor and class brings its own unique vibe.

 Why does this matter?
 Well, reshaping our data in this way allows us to uncover fresh insights and patterns that might have been hidden before.
 Its like remixing a classic track---same ingredients, but with a whole new flavor.
-So, grab your data and lets hit the dance floor, because were about to reshape it into something truly groovy! 🎧💃
+So, grab your data and let's hit the dance floor, because were about to reshape it into something truly groovy! 🎧💃

 ```python
 # This aggreates the data by its column names, then we pass the aggregation function (size = count)